chandrakant6492/DeDuCE/README.md

 **Python**: Executing the statistical attribution script (`4.
 Deforestation attribution (Python)-Statistical`) on a Linux server configured for `multiprocessing` — allowing the task to be distributed across multiple CPUs — the processing time is about **3 hours** for it to complete a single cycle.
 The Linux server is equipped with Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz, featuring 48 CPUs and 252 GB RAM.

-However, when the same Python code is run on a personal computer with a 12th Gen Intel(R) Core(TM) i7-1265U @1.80 GHz processor and 32 GB RAM, it takes around **50 hours** for it to complete a single cycle (expected runtime for a single (sub-/)national administrative boundary is about 40 seconds).
+However, when the same Python code is run on a personal computer with a 12th Gen Intel(R) Core(TM) i7-1265U @1.80 GHz processor and 32 GB RAM, it takes around **50 hours** for it to complete a single cycle (expected runtime for a single (sub-)national administrative boundary is about 40 seconds).

 ## Contact
 If you have any questions or need help with the model, you can contact us at: